 “We want to recruit and retain exceptional staff, and we are competing with large independent schools and public boards,” says Linley.
 “Compensation is the biggest part of the budget and we need to stay competitive to offer the type of education we want to deliver.”
 The school sees an increase in its expense budget of about 2.5% each year, which is largely driven by staff compensation.

 Tuition doesn’t simply get your child into a classroom with a teacher: private schools typically offer more.
 Students will likely have access to tutoring services or extra support from their teachers.
+This can be helpful for many students, including those with special needs, such as learning disabilities.

 Students also will have access to equipment and resources not always at the fingertips of students and educators in the public school system.
 It’s the benefit of paying for private education: more perks for students to thrive in their educational development – particularly positive for those with a learning disability where support and funding in the public system isn’t always strong.